ECoulter/ECSS-UNAVCO-DCOS/README.md

 `ansible-playbook -i inventory -l localhost,dcos plays/build_and_deploy.yml`

 ###I don't have the file 'clouds.yaml' included, which is a necessity.
+This file should be placed in the vars directory.

-This is equivalent to the openrc.sh - may be included later as a vault.
+It is equivalent to the openrc.sh - may be included later as a vault.

 The basic format looks like:
 ```